Factbox - May's Brexit 'plan B': What happens next in parliament?

 On Jan.
 29, parliament will debate May’s proposed next steps as well as alternative plans put forward by MPs, including some that seek to delay Britain’s March 29 exit by requesting an extension to the two-year Article 50 negotiation period.

-Some also seek to shift control of the process away from government and give parliament the chance to define Brexit.
+Others seek to shift control of the process away from government and give parliament itself the chance to define Brexit.
 If successful, this could have a profound effect, giving MPs who want to block, delay or renegotiate Brexit a possible legal route to do so.

+The Jan.
+29 proceedings are not a rerun of a debate earlier this month, after which parliament hugely rejected May’s deal.
+Instead, they are designed to discover what sort of changes would be required to win the support of parliament.

 Below is what is due to happen next: